CycloneDX/cyclonedx-javascript-library/README.md

   * Specific to _Node.js_: implementation requires one of the following optional libraries
     * [`xmlbuilder2`](https://www.npmjs.com/package/xmlbuilder2)
     * ... to be continued ... (pull requests are welcome)
-  * Support the implementation of custom XML-serializers tailored to specific environments
+  * Support the downstream implementation of custom XML-serializers tailored to specific environments
     by providing an abstract base class that takes care of normalization and BomRef-discrimination.
     This is done, because there is no common xml support in _JavaScript_.